mgp25/OSINT-Tools/README.md

 # OSINT Tools

+- [spyse](https://spyse.com/) - all in one recon service. scans the entire internet using OSINT and collects all the data in its own DB for instant access.
+Scanned info: ipv4 host, AS, DNS, sub/domains, whois/site info, ports/banners/protocols etc...
 - [awesome-osint](https://github.com/jivoi/awesome-osint): A curated list of amazingly awesome OSINT.
 - [IntellTechniques](https://inteltechniques.com/menu.html): IntelTechniques Search Tool
 - [Namechk.sh](https://github.com/HA71/Namechk): Osint tool based on namechk.com for checking usernames on more than 100 websites, forums and social networks.